ipfs-shipyard/space/ROADMAP.md

 - Controls and constraints should be built around memory and storage usage.
 - Tests at scale should be run to determine performance limits inside of a variety of realistic simulated environments.
 - Gather and construct a production payload dataset for realistic ground and mission testing.
+- Implement a baseline set of metrics, perhaps [this list](https://github.com/n0-computer/test-plans/tree/main/movethebytes/data-transfer#metrics) suggested by move the bytes, and build into logging of block-ship transmitter and receiver.

 ### Integrate Space IPFS with other IPFS